mozilla/bedrock/docs/install.rst

 You should also install our git pre-commit hooks.
 Our setup uses the `pre-commit <https://pre-commit.com/>`_ framework.
 Install the framework using the instructions on their site depending on your platform, then run ``pre-commit install``.
-After that it will check your Python, JS, and CSS files before you commit to save you time waiting for the tests to run in our CI before noticing a linting error.
+After that it will check your Python, JS, and CSS files before you commit to save you time waiting for the tests to run in our :abbr:`CI (Continuous Integration)` before noticing a linting error.

 Docker Installation
 -------------------